NoohAlavi/Qadiyya/README.md

 - **Floating Export Button** – A fixed bottom-right export button gives access to all three export formats from anywhere in the editor.

 - **Consistent Navigation** – A fixed navigation bar on the editor and arguments pages provides direct links between Editor, My Arguments, and Home.

+- **Collapsible Sub-Arguments** – Sub-argument tables can be collapsed and expanded with a single click, keeping the editor readable when working with deep, multi-level argument trees.

+- **Jump to Sub-Argument** – Inferential premises display a "↓ view sub-argument" link that smoothly scrolls to the corresponding sub-argument table, automatically expanding it if collapsed.

 - **Modular Backend Architecture** – A Flask-based system designed for scalability, separating the logic of argument traversal from the front-end rendering.